silvio3105/sBuildProbe/README.md

 Simple tool for completing [sBuildInfo](https://github.com/silvio3105/sBuildInfo) struct after embedded application build.
 Application writes `--file` size and calculated hash to provided location in `--file`.
 It is possible to add pre file and/or post file salt string to hash calculation for additional layer of security before device update.

-Application is built for 64-bit Windows 10 or newer using GCC 16.1.0 and MinGW-w64 14.0.0.
+Application is built for Windows x64 using GCC v16.1.0-5 from MSYS2 v3.6.9-2.
+Tested on Windows 10.

 # Hash algorithms

-For now only Modbus CRC is supported.
+For now only Modbus CRC(16-bit) is supported.

 # Salt

 It is possible to add pre file data and/or post file data salt to hash calculation.
 Salt is used to prevent updating device with unoffical application.

+# Verification

+It is possible to just verify `--file` by adding `--verfiy` flag to arguments.
+If `--verify` flag is provided no writes will be made to the `--file`.

 # Arguments